notesoft/firebird/doc/sql.extensions/README.schemas.md

 `IAttachment::executeCreateDatabase` and `isc_create_database` to create databases.
 This is no longer the case; the only valid syntax now is `CREATE DATABASE`.

-### Object names in error messages
+### Object names in error messages and expressions

-Object names included in error or informative messages are now qualified and quoted in the message parameters, even for DIALECT 1 databases.
-For example:
+Object names in error and informational messages are now consistently qualified and quoted within message parameters, even in DIALECT 1 databases.

 ```sql
 SQL> create table TABLE1 (ID integer);